miguelraz/PathToPerformance/README.md

 A trillion points of altruism to Julia's Gitter chat and its benign and helpful netizens.

+03/04/2017

+67. Submitted GSoC proposal.
+Chat was invaluable.
+Remember Chris' advice about not building a compiler yourself - focus on your thing, let experts do theirs.
+Balance will be interesting.

+68. Read a gazillion Kahan papers.
+[That man is a beast](http://people.eecs.berkeley.edu/~wkahan/) Julia needs a FLOP debugger.
+Can Gallium pull it off?
+Also, Gustafson is misguided as heck, UNUMS are not coming anytime soon.
+Ever.
+For anything.

+69. Classical papers in numerical analysis by Trefethen [are here](http://web.stanford.edu/class/cme324/classics/)

+70. Miletus bug resolved.
+Properly reported. now use support+juliafin@juliacomputing.com

+31/03/2017

+66. Never use a darn push array to plot - use array comprehension!
+Props to Simon Byrne and the Miletus.jl manual.
+>
+function payoff_curve(c, d::Date, prices)
+payoff = [value(GeomBMModel(d, x, 0.0, 0.0, 0.0), c) for x in prices]
+p = [x.val for x in payoff]
+r = [x.val for x in prices]
+return r, p
+end

+67. [PArallel accelerator talk](https://www.youtube.com/watch?v=Ti9qqAe_NF4).
+Awesome talk.
+Possibility of Julia compiler, and of running awesome parallelization stuff.
+Announced multithreading.
+Jeeeeeeeeeeeeeeeeeeeeeeeeefffffffffff...

 30/03/17

 59. Enumerate generate a lot of types, says Chris.
 Use this if you want tons of types for dispatch --> parallelization.
 Also, Chris says to handle distributed computing via multiple dispatch.
 Much pro, very wow.